 Hormonal instability causing mood swings, anxiety and depression

-A pelvic exam to check for cysts and to check any surgical scars you have and if there is endometrial tissue attached to them
+A pelvic exam to check for cysts and to check for any surgical scars that may exist and if there is endometrial tissue attached to them

 An ultrasound may be done as well to see where cells have attached to giving a more definitive diagnosis

 MRI is best able to see a more detailed picture of the size and position of the tissue